Kora: A Physics-Based Fire Pipeline and Toolset

 Overview

 We present Kora*, a fire system for visual effects production.
 It consists of (i) a weakly compressible, sparse, spatially adaptive, MPI-distributed physics-based combustion solver, featuring a novel energy cascade turbulence model and support for adiabatic cooling; (ii) a Houdini-centric abstraction layer that exposes the advanced combustion routines through intuitive, artist-friendly interfaces.
 Key components include customizable premixed fuel sourcing, liquid-gas coupling and vaporization, control and art-direction utilities, as well as physics-based shading and render-graph integration.
 We describe the architecture of Kora, its solver foundations, and how we put it into practice in Avatar: Fire and Ash.
+We were honored to be awarded the Visual Effects Society (VES) 2026 Emerging Technology Award for this work.

 Authors